-• What practical considerations are involved in acceding to the 1954 Convention?
+■ What practical considerations are involved in acceding to the 1954 Convention?

 As States have already undertaken obligations under international human rights instruments which apply to stateless persons, they will find it easier to implement many of the rights contained in the 1954 Convention.
 However, in order to ensure that stateless persons enjoy the rights laid down in the 1954 Convention, States need to establish some form of status determination procedure in order to identify stateless persons who may benefit from the Convention.
 The 1954 Convention does not prescribe a particular procedure for the determination of whether a person is a stateless person.
 States define the institutions and/or authorities involved. the stages of the process, as well as the procedural safeguards and guarantees which need to be in place to ensure compliance with international standards of due process.
+UNHCR has published guidelines on procedures for determining when an individual is a stateless person.
 UNHCR's Executive Committee has indicated that the Office should provide technical advice to States Parties on the implementation of the 1954 Convention so as to ensure consistent implementation of its provisions.
 The 1954 Convention also requires that States Parties provide information on the domestic laws and regulations through which the terms of the Convention are implemented (Article 33).